SciML/MethodOfLines.jl/README.md

 ```
 Where `dxs` is a vector of pairs of parameters to the grid step in this dimension, i.e. `[x=>0.2, y=>0.1]`

-Note that the second argument to `MOLFiniteDifference` is optional, all parameters can be discretized if all boundary conditions are specified
+Note that the second argument to `MOLFiniteDifference` is optional, all parameters can be discretized if all required boundary conditions are specified.

 Currently supported grid types: `center_align` and `edge_align`.
 Edge align will give better accuracy with Neumann Boundary conditions.